 The Illinois Gaming Board (IGB) states that removal will be a difficult process.
 The process of applying for exclusion isn’t complicated, however.

-The IGB offers 11 sites for self-exclusion throughout the state.
+The IGB offers self-exclusion throughout the state.
 Illinoisans should call the number listed for the appropriate site to make an appointment.

 Once enrolled, gambling companies are not allowed to accept wagers from you.
 These includes:

 - Brick-and-mortar sportsbooks